hove-io/navitia_sdk_docs/docs/bookmark/ios/index.md

 | --- | --- | --- |
 | `id` | `String` | Id of the favorite address to fetch |

-- Fetch all favorite addresses.
+:material-arrow-right: Fetch all favorite addresses.
 Returns a list of [`SharedData.FavoriteAddress`](#favorite-address) or an empty list if there is no data.

 ``` swift
 func fetchFavoriteAddresses(max: Int) -> [SharedData.FavoriteAddress]